seftimie/TeachableMachine4YoutubeNetflix/README.md

 ### Todos:

-* Not the best code out there, but hey it's just a nice demo not an end production;
+* Not the best code out there... but hey it's just a nice demo;
-* maybe some day, someone (not me) could write an Chrome Extension when you can specify your url custom model and some gesture (when class "x" detected "press space");
+* maybe someday, someone (not me) could write an Chrome Extension when you can specify the url custom model and some gestures (eg: when class "x" probability 1.00 then "press space");

 Enjoy it !

 PD: Don't use this for gym sessions.
-It's a disaster, Karl's mommy just try it out and was a big fail 😐
+It's a disaster, [Karl's mommy](https://www.linkedin.com/in/cornelia-nicoleta-radulescu-6b3b7b16a/) just try it out and was a big fail 😐